 AFTER To start we sprayed the kitchen cupboards and installed a jet black granite countertop.
 Scored at the RESTORE with mosaic tiles and goose neck faucet which added that additional bit of Bling.
 Switched out the tall backed chairs to leather, below counter stools found at the RESTORE, and this kitchen was now up to par with its upscale neighbours.
 Of course I love working with my clients to help declutter and stage, getting rid of the "nursery" look to a 'grown up' room.
 My clients loved the inexpensive facelift particularly when they got competing offers which blew our list price away.
 Cha ching!

 I feel this one is almost like that game I used to play growing up where you had to find the differences in each photo.
 I'll start!
 Plant/Tissue Box.
 Seriously sometimes its just subtle changes that will make a big difference.
-The mirror instead of the ornate wall clock reflected in the entranceway so it opened up the space.
+The mirror instead of the ornate wall clock reflected in the entranceway, a complimentary leather chair replacing the matching settee, a rug in this case to bring a contrast color and removal of the additional sie table.
 It doesn't always have to be drastic just effective.